Welcome to Alyssa Rosen, MD Expert, modern psychiatric medicine/Old school

 5. What if I am actively using a substance like weed or even coke or I drink too much, will you see me?

 Yes, but maybe not at first; after we meet in the first session, I will know better if I feel that I can help you with both the addiction AND the other psychiatric issues.
-If however, it is just too, well, TOO much, and you won't be able to address the psychiatric issues, then I will help you find a place to heal from the addiction, and then I commit to being the person you will see afterwards!
+If however, it is just too, well, TOO much, and you won't be able to address the psychiatric issues, then I will help you find a place to heal from the addiction, and then I commit to being the person you will see afterwards.

 6. I'm a teenager and I don't want my parents to know what we're talking about.
 Can we keep them out of the session?